Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * The key attributes (`attributes`) have the same semantics as in the PSA Cryptography application interface.
 * For the `"import_key"` entry point, the input in the `data` buffer is either the export format or an implementation-specific format that the core documents as an acceptable input format for `psa_import_key()`.
-* The size of the key data buffer is sufficient for the internal representation of the key.
+* The size of the key data buffer `key_buffer` is sufficient for the internal representation of the key.
 For a transparent driver, this is the key's [export format](#key-format-for-transparent-drivers).
 For an opaque driver, this is the size determined from the driver description and the key attributes, as specified in the section [“Key format for opaque drivers”](#key-format-for-opaque-drivers).
 * For an opaque driver with an `"allocate_key"` entry point, the content of the key data buffer on entry is the output of that entry point.
 * The `"import_key"` entry point must determine or validate the key size and set `*bits` as described in the section [“Key size determination on import”](#key-size-determination-on-import) below.